alaskSs/AI-Assistant/README.md

 # AI-Assistant
-This is basic of how the Google Assistant and Siri works (Python 3.7) This is a pygame based Flappy Bird game in python 3.7 Module imported: import pyttsx3 (This will convert the text in to speech) import speech_recognition as sr (This will convert the speech in to text)
+This is the basis of how the Google Assistant and Siri works (Python 3.7) Module imported: import pyttsx3 (This will convert the text in to speech) import speech_recognition as sr (This will convert the speech in to text)